 Upper Concourse Gallery: Breaking Ground at 221 N. Village Avenue (Runs through May 2015)

-This photographic essay traces the Rockville Centre Public Library’s current home from its conception to its grand opening in 1962.
-(Runs through May 2015).
+Breaking Ground is a photographic essay that traces the Rockville Centre Public Library’s current home from its conception to its grand opening in 1962.